What Is a Vehicle Service Contract?

 Silver sedan parked on driveway with car repair tools and toolboxes nearby

-Vehicle service contracts, also known as extended auto warranties, can help you avoid paying for unexpected car repairs.
-According to government data, the cost of maintaining and repairing a vehicle rose over 44% from February 2019 to February 2025.
-Vehicle service contracts can provide extra coverage as a way to address these rising costs.
+Vehicle service contracts, also called extended auto warranties, can help you avoid paying for unexpected car repairs.
+According to federal data, the cost of maintaining and repairing a vehicle rose by over 42% from April 2021 to April 2026.
+A vehicle service contract (VSC) can provide additional coverage to help protect your budget against these rising costs.

 Key insights